 In nearby Lappin Park you’ll find the 9-foot tall bronze statue showing the character of Samantha from the hit 1960’s TV show “Bewitched”.

 Aside from just having a witchy vibe (hence the name, I guess), Salem has a lot more to connect it to this TV show.
-That’s because, in 1970, the show’s Hollywood set burnt down.
-The producers, looking for a solution, decided to film a few episodes in Salem itself whilst the original set was repaired!

 It’s one of Salem’s most popular places to visit and you’ll likely find a small queue of people waiting to take a photo of themselves with the sculpture.